uclab-potsdam/refa-reader/src/routes/texts/02_GNM_cultural_collection_on_fashion_en.md

 ## Selected historic textiles from the Textiles and Jewelry Collection
 The following parameters were decisive in the selection of [15 historic textiles or objects](item-set/45212): the selected objects were to supplement relevant information on the history of fashion that cannot be derived from a two-dimensional painting, a monochrome or colored engraving.
 The digital 3D models therefor have the purpose to expand the understanding of these cultural artefacts.
 They can be navigated by the viewer, bring details closer and convey an idea of the volume of the object.

 The light- and pressure-sensitive textiles were mounted on figurines and digitized using a photogrammetric and a 3D scanning approach.
-The imaging techniques were combined as required during data processing.
+The image capturing techniques[^See the detailed process description in the metadata of the individual objects] were combined as required during data processing.
 Textiles still pose a challenge for digital 3D reproduction; they are fragile, rich in detail and are often difficult to stabilise (e.g. feathers, lightweight textiles).
 The considerable effort and the still experimental process resulted in a limitation to 15 textile objects, each with different degrees of difficulty and requiring slightly different approaches.

 The [plate armour for the foot tournament](item/19630) is an example from the late 16th century and the [leather hat with coat of arms cartouche](item/25338) dates from around 1600.